Storyblok Raises $80M Series C - Read News

 You can also make real-time adjustments to your site's layout that directly affect your site’s front end without writing any code or making core changes to the back end architecture.
 This also leads to faster time-to-market because your marketing team can create landing and product pages for campaigns directly in the headless CMS content editor.

-Section titled 5.
-No-hustle localization and translation 5.
-No-hustle localization and translation
+5. No-hustle localization and translation

 If your eCommerce project is hosted on Shopify, you'll need to configure the Liquid Shopify storefront for each market.
 This leads to multiple complications as you get separate codebases for each country, increasing the amount of work and introducing consistency issues.
 All of your apps and extensions will need to be replicated for each region.